softenrj/Reava-backend/README.md

 # 🎵 Reava Backend

 **Reava-backend** is a robust, scalable Node.js backend built with **Express** and **TypeScript**.
-It serves as the core API for a dynamic music streaming platform featuring user authentication, playlist management, music curation, and AI-powered recommendations.
+It serves as the core API for a dynamic music streaming platform featuring user authentication, playlist management, music creation, and AI-powered recommendations.
 The backend integrates **Firebase Authentication**, leverages **MongoDB** with Mongoose for data persistence, and connects to **Groq AI** for intelligent playlist generation.

 > ⚠️ This backend is built specifically for the **Reava App**.
 You can find the Reava app repository here: [https://github.com/softenrj/Reava](https://github.com/softenrj/Reava)